Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 ## Permissions Synchronization

-> You must have the Manage Server permission on the Discord server in order to set up this process.
+> Additionally, you must have the Manage Server permission on the Discord server in order to set up this process.
 {.is-warning}

 The bot provides a brand new menu to assist you with assigning roles to permissions.